 Figure out what you can live with and what you can’t.
 Perhaps you can tolerate a bit of masculine posturing, but can’t take the possessiveness that is a part of machismo culture.
 This can manifest in countless calls, voicemails and text messages demanding to know where you are, even early into your relationship; this can happen with females as well as males.
 Or perhaps you can handle making the decisions for both of you but aren’t a fan of how he or she expects you to foot the bill.

 If it’s a long-distance relationship, then that brings its own challenges, and there are many, too many to list here.
 I think I will make that the subject of another article.
 Again, been there, done that.
 At the time of editing this (March 2022), I have decided to write that piece very shortly.

 Talking of money, whether you are in a relationship with a male or female, there will be times when something comes up in the family that requires financial assistance and they will often expect you to help out.
 Just make sure you don’t get taken advantage of, especially if his/her grandma has just passed away for the fifth time.

 If the requests for financial assistance start early in the relationship, run a mile, or fly several thousand.
 Put yourself in their place; if you just met someone that you really care about and want to grow with, would you start asking for money straight away?
 Of course not!

+Sadly, some will look at you as a cash dispenser that should be emptied as quickly as possible because they may feel you won’t return any time soon.
 Catch the signs early on and bow out if it gets too much.
-You aren’t required to compromise yourself for the sake of a little cultural exposure.
+Again, take your time with these relationships You aren’t required to compromise yourself for the sake of a little cultural exposure.